4 Total Wellness Resolutions for 2023 to Start Tackling Now

 Set mini fitness goals.
 “A common mistake people make with resolutions is to go all or nothing,” says Jordan.
 “But soon, real life will get in the way.
 If you haven’t been exercising consistently all year, focus on making sure you fit in a minimum of three workouts a week.
 Once it becomes as instinctual as brushing your teeth, you can ramp up.”

 Plan ahead.
 Pack your gym bag before you go to bed each night and leave it by the door so you don’t forget it.
-Schedule workouts into your calendar just like any other appointment.
-Set gym dates with friends so you’ll be sure to show up.
+Or lay out your clothes for at-home workouts.
+Schedule these sessions into your calendar just like any other appointment.

 Anything you can do in advance to plan for success will help you stick even harder to your workout goals.

 The Wellness Resolution: Find Your Happy (and Healthy) Place